PranavBawgikar/js-notes/javascript/functions-and-objects.md

 ## Functions in JavaScript
-Setting a default value for a parameter of a function _Example:_
+Setting a default value for a parameter of a function <br />
+_Example:_
 ```js
 function calculateTax(cost, taxPercent = 0.1) { // Setting a default value for tax parameter, incase the user does not enter one